 Encourage your child to be inquisitive and share your own opinion in discussions.
 For example, you could say, “I like how you laughed so loud when Ruby acted like a baby when she didn’t get what she wanted!
 That was so funny, wasn’t it?”
 A similar comment for another video could be, “that was a such a great question!
 It’s great that you asked why the flubsies laughed at Saffie when he missed the shot.
 Why do you think they laughed at Saffie?”

 Your support and positive enforcement are crucial to the process of learning.
 It will allow children to cultivate their enthusiasm, as well as their resilience, when they get things wrong.
 It’s like learning to ride a bike for the first time; kids can get discouraged when they fall and need to get back up!

-Saffie is upset.
-While the other Flubsies are all good at playing Flubsy marbles, Saffie’s webbed fingers are not like the slender fingers of his friends.
-They are not very helpful.
-But when they go swimming in the orange lava lake, he realises that his fingers might not be so bad after all!
-Follow Saffie, as he discovers that being different is what makes him special.
+Saffie the Flubsy is upset.
+The other Flubsies are good at playing Flubsy marbles, but Saffie is not.
+His webbed fingers are not slender like those of his friends.
+But when they go swimming in the lava lake, Saffie realises that his fingers are quite useful!
+Follow Saffie as he discovers that being different is what makes him special.

-In this story, your child will learn to love their differences.
-This is what makes them unique.
+In this story, your child will learn to love their differences, which make them unique.